alper1976/chronosequences/README.md

 This Code is subject to the terms of the MIT License.

 ## Project status
-Results from this project have been submitted to a peer-reviewed scientifc journal.
+Results from this project have been published in Nature Communications https://www.nature.com/articles/s41467-023-38806-w.

 ## Folders and code
 The analyses code is divided into two folders "metags" and "rRNA_amplicons" representing the code to analyze whole shotgun metagenomic and SSU rRNA gene amplicon data, respectively.